Beach Hopping in Luquillo

 To get to this beach, turn at the Kiosks and take the small road behind them.
 Park anywhere on the beach “parking” area or in the Kiosk parking lot.

 Next comes Balneario Monserrate, often also called Luquillo Beach.
 This beach, like all Balnearios, is actually a government-run beach.
 This means they have grounds keepers that sweep the beach of trash and natural debris, showers, life guards, restrooms, food and souvenir stands (kiosks).
 Clean bathrooms (fee to use).
 It is a very clean beach and is awarded a “Blue Flag” designation.
 This is one of the few beaches in Luquillo where, due to a natural wave break, the water is usually calm and with the lifeguard on duty, great for even little kids almost everyday of the year (watch and obey the water warning flags).
 They charge $3-5 (plus tax) for parking.
 This beach is hard to beat.
 Refer to our prior article about Balneario Monserrate for more information.

 Punta Embarcadero & Punta Bandera

 If you walk (far) east from Balneario Monserrate, you will come to some points — Punta Embarcadero and Punta Bandera.
 This seems more of a place where locals with boats hang out.
-Looks like there might be some reefs for snorkeling here in this area — I will check that out soon.
+Looks like there might be some reefs for snorkeling here in this area — but currents can be a problem.